Second annual interactive INTALInC webinar series:

 Solutions-led perspectives on sustainable and inclusive transport and mobilities: New pathways, fresh horizons

-The second INTALInC international webinar series ‘Solutions-led perspectives on sustainable and inclusive transport and mobilities’ seeks to offer fresh insights into emergent practical approaches to facilitate the complex mobilities and accessibilities of low income settlements and vulnerable populations as they intersect with transport and urban planning, socio-economic inequalities, informalities and sustainability transitions.
+The second INTALInC international webinar series ‘Solutions-led perspectives on sustainable and inclusive transport and mobilities’ offered fresh insights into emergent practical approaches to facilitate the complex mobilities and accessibilities of low income settlements and vulnerable populations as they intersect with transport and urban planning, socio-economic inequalities, informalities and sustainability transitions.

-Six interactive sessions will investigate themes including: ‘New Perspectives from Emerging Horizons’; ”Inclusifying’ Urban Transport’; ‘Participative Solutions in Urban Transport Planning’; ‘Digital Futures and the Role of Technologies’; and ‘Spatial Planning and Integrated Transport Development’ to identify and explore solutions to meet needs on the ground.
-To conclude, a panel session will draw together ideas and experience from across the series to look at ways of ‘Bridging the Gap between Policy and Practice’.
+Six interactive sessions investigated themes including: ‘New Perspectives from Emerging Horizons’; ”Inclusifying’ Urban Transport’; ‘Participative Solutions in Urban Transport Planning’; ‘Digital Futures and the Role of Technologies’; and ‘Spatial Planning and Integrated Transport Development’ to identify and explore solutions to meet needs on the ground.
+To conclude, a panel session brought together ideas and experiences from across the series to look at ways of ‘Bridging the Gap between Policy and Practice’.

 The series brings together some of the most exciting speakers working on transport and mobilities research, policy and practice in academia, planning, governance, and activism from around the world.
 Contributors include experts from INTALInC and INTALInC LAC; University of Cape Coast; University College, London; Walk21; Stockholm Environment Institute; Code for Africa; Transport Studies Unit, University of Oxford; Norwegian Centre for Transport Research; University of Asia Pacific; Manchester Metropolitan University; and CEDEUS.